murmelsson/make-me-a-sandwich/README.md

   - use the example config suggested at the end of the script...
     - to create alias command and
     - to run it using sudo
-    - (or, use your own config solution, e.g. for bash config)
+    [or if you like, use your own config solution, e.g. for bash config]

 The demo video shows this script+config solution working.